 The best viewing locations are Hammersmith Bridge or Putney Embankment as they’re closest to riverside pubs and restaurants for spectating refreshments.

-Follow the hashtag #HORR2020 for info on the day.
+Follow the hashtag #HORR2024 for info on the day.

 Getting to Head of the River Race

-Hammersmith and Putney Bridge are both on the District Line, and it’s a short distance to the river.To prevent the spread of COVID-19, many events have been canceled.
+Hammersmith and Putney Bridge are both on the District Line, and it’s a short distance to the river.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.